Present arms (command): Australia

-China, People's Republic of
+Brunei, Malaysia, and Singapore

+In the Brunei, Malaysian and Singapore Armed Forces, the command "Hormat Senja-ta!" is given.
+A full arms salute is given to officers with the rank of major and above.
+A butt salute, with presentation of the weapon and left arm at the trigger, is given to junior officers.
+In a sword drill, the sword is raised in front of the mouth and lowered in an eight-beat; the sword is fully pulled back.

+China
-There are several different "present arms" commands used by the People's Liberation Army, which differ depending on context.

-When a guard of honour is assembled for inspection by a head of state, the command used is "向右/向左 看, 敬礼!" (translated literally to "Eyes right/left, salute!").

-When a guard of honour is assembled for a flag raising ceremony, the command used is "向国旗, 敬礼!" (translated literally to "To the flag, salute!").

-When a guard of honour or battalion is assembled for inspection at a military parade, the command used is simply "敬礼!" (translated literally to "Salute!").
+There are several "present arms" commands used by the People's Liberation Army, varying by context.
+When a guard of honour is assembled for inspection by a head of state, the command is "向右/向左 看, 敬礼!" ("Eyes right/left, salute").
+When a guard of honour is assembled for a flag-raising ceremony, the command is "向国旗, 敬礼!" ("Salute the flag").
+When a guard of honour or a battalion is assembled for inspection at a military parade, the command is "敬礼!" ("Salute").

 Finland

-The command in Finnish military is "ETEEN - VIE!".
+The command in the Finnish military is "Eteen – Vie!".